gohenry alternatives: A list of prepaid cards for kids

 Starling Kite

-In a similar offering to Revolut <18, Starling Kite is a debit card for kids that you can only order if you are a parent (or guardian) and already have a Starling current account or joint account.
+In a similar offering to Revolut <18 Account, Starling Kite is a debit card for kids that you can only order if you are a parent (or guardian) and already have a Starling current account or joint account.
+You can learn more about Starling’s account for adults here.

-Starling Kite is designed for 6 to 16 year olds, who can use it to spend money from a separate prepaid account, which is set up and topped up by their parents through the Starling banking app.
+Starling Kite is designed for children aged 6-15, who can use it to spend money from a separate prepaid account, which is set up and topped up by their parents through the Starling banking app.
 The parents can keep an eye on where and when their children are spending money through real-time notifications, and they can also set daily spending limits or block certain merchants altogether.

 Kids now also get their own version of the Starling app, so they can check out their transaction history and get notifications when they spend.

-At £2 a month, Starling Kite is comparable to the cost of most other kids’ prepaid cards (although rival Revolut <18 is free), and it comes with unlimited free top-ups.
+Starling Kite is comparable to the cost of most other kids’ prepaid cards, and it comes with unlimited free top-ups.

 Find out more in our dedicated Starling Kite review.